Coarse-median preserving automorphisms: Fixed subgroups of CMP automorphisms.

 \subsection{Staircases in cube complexes.}

-In the rest of Section~\ref{fix cmp sect}, our goal is to provide a criterion for an automorphism $\varphi\in\aut(G,[\mu])$ to have \emph{quasi-convex} fixed subgroup $\Fix\varphi$.
-Ultimately, we will restrict to right-angled groups and an important point will be that universal covers of Salvetti and Davis complexes do not admit infinite \emph{staircases}.
+In the rest of Section~\ref{fix cmp sect}, our goal is to obtain a \emph{quasi-convexity} criterion for median subalgebras of cube complexes, which will lead to the proof of Theorem~\ref{U_0 cc intro}.
+Ultimately, we will restrict to universal covers of Davis/Salvetti complexes for right-angled groups and an important point will be that they do not admit infinite \emph{staircases}.

 In this subsection, we study staircases in general $\CAT$ cube complexes.

 \begin{defn} Let $M$ be a median algebra. \begin{enumerate} \item A \emph{length--$n$ staircase} in $M$ is the data of two chains of halfspaces $\mf{h}_1\supsetneq\dots\supsetneq\mf{h}_n$ and $\mf{k}_1\supsetneq\dots\supsetneq\mf{k}_n$ such that $\mf{h}_i$ is transverse to $\mf{k}_j$ for $j\leq i$, while $\mf{k}_{i+1}\subsetneq\mf{h}_i$. \item The \emph{staircase length} of $M$ is the supremum of $n\in\N$ such that $M$ has a length--$n$ staircase. \end{enumerate} Figure~\ref{staircase} depicts part of a staircase of length $\geq 5$. \end{defn}